bootladder/blog/jekyll/about.md

     I need a mentor, some good teammates and a good project to take me to the next level.
+    I'd say I have about 3 solid years of experience in the embedded industry.

 My goal is to acquire more experience in the following direction: